gleidecn/eat-fibers/README.md

 ![HTML Cheker](./assets/images/after-Html-Checker.png)

     - I´ve also notice this erros:
-        - Imported style sheets are not checked in direct input and file upload modes
+    - Imported style sheets are not checked in direct input and file upload modes.

 ![CSS Validation](./assets/images/import-error.png)

     - So I've researched on [https://www.py4u.net/discuss/1074517] and founded this answer:
     - You're just trying to validate your CSS file using the W3C validator, and it's letting you know that it's not going to validate the imported style sheet (Google's).
-It's not an error, just some information for you.
+It's not an error, **just some information for you**.

-    - I´ve used the DevTools and the Ligthhouse report the results:
+    - I´ve used the DevTools and the **Ligthhouse** report to achieve the results:

-#### Before any change
+#### Before any change on the web site:

 ![Bad Performance and Accessibility](./assets/images/bad-accessibility.png)

-#### Good Accessibility
+#### After few changes:

-- After applying some rules on good accessibility, performance, and decreasing the size of the images I was able to achieve a good metrics on the Lighthouse tool.
+    - After applying some rules on good accessibility, performance, and decreasing the size of the images I was able to achieve good metrics on the Lighthouse tool.

 ![Good Performance and Accessibility](./assets/images/after-decompresing-img.png)

     - I´ve also testes on the mobile size and the code is responsive:

 ![Good Responsive](./assets/images/media-query.png)

 ## Unfixed Bugs

     - The gallery I need to improve the bottom of the all images.